schatx/tsconfig/README.md

 npm install @types/node --save-dev
 ```

-and you may not need to extend the Vue TSConfig:
+and you need to extend the TSConfig:

 ```json
 "extends": "@schatx/tsconfig/tsconfig.node.json"